-As part of our South Ken Green Trail, we've pulled together some fun activities for all the family.
+We've pulled together some fun activities for all the family to try at home.
 Using your imagination and everyday objects around your home, explore new ways to recycle and save our planet.
 Find out how to create spaces for nature on your windowsill, balcony or garden.

 Boost your family's wellbeing with a magical mystery nature tour.
 Time in nature is essential for keeping us healthy and happy, even through winter's colder, darker months.
 Explore some of the key reasons why and venture out for some nature therapy.

 Invertebrates are all around, but sometimes we have to look quite hard to find them.
 Make it your mission to go out and search for these fantastic creatures.
 You’ll need to be fast, quiet and alert when hunting bugs, just like a real spy... keep ‘em peeled.